vppillai/h3Docs/apps/firmware_update/readme.md

 ### Hardware Setup

 #### Power On Sequence

-To perform a serial flash download using the ATWINC1500 built-in UART, it is mandatory that the ATWINC1500 chip is in the right bootloader state.
-To do so, the HostMCU must power up the ATWINC1500 chip and then perform the reset sequence as defined in the datasheet.
-This can be done very easily from the HostMCU by calling the m2m_bsp_init() function.
+* To perform a serial flash download using the ATWINC1500 built-in UART, it is mandatory that the ATWINC1500 chip is in the right bootloader state.
+* To do so, the HostMCU must power up the ATWINC1500 chip and then perform the reset sequence as defined in the ATWINC1500 datasheet.
+* This can be done very easily from the HostMCU by calling the m2m_bsp_init() function.
+* Please find the below example code as reference.

 ```
 int main(void)